SysKitTeam/docs-monitor/how-to/users/add-users-manually.md

 # Add Users Manually

 {% hint style="info" %}
-SysKit Monitor desktop and web app permissions can only be managed through the desktop app.
+Syskit Monitor desktop and web app permissions can only be managed through the desktop app.
 {% endhint %}

 1. Navigate to the **File** &gt; **Manage** &gt; **Users and Groups**.